xarmzon/geophy-cbt/README.md

-# MSSN UNILORIN CHAPTER MOCK EXAMINATION CBT(Computer Base Test WebApp)
+# FACULTY OF PHARMACEUTICAL SCIENCES MOCK EXAMINATION CBT(Computer Base Test WebApp)

 ## Designed and Crafted By

-Xarmzon(Adelola Kayode Samson), A FullStack Developer using React, NextJs, VueJs, NuxtJs, MongoDB, Postgres, MySql, Flask, Python, Express, Node etc.
+Xarmzon(Adelola Kayode Samson), A FullStack Developer

 ## Stack used